Research Overview

 Other Topics

-Defensive Responding to Feedback about Implicit Attitudes
+Defensive Responding to Feedback about Implicit Bias

 Because egalitarianism is a cherished self-view for most Americans, learning that one harbors implicit biases is threatening to the self, prompting defensive responding.
-My lab has investigated people’s lay beliefs about culpability for implicit bias (Redford & Ratliff, 2016) and the role of implicit-explicit attitude discrepancy in defensive reactions to feedback about implicit bias.
+My lab has investigated people’s lay beliefs about culpability for implicit bias (Redford & Ratliff, 2016) and the role of implicit-explicit attitude discrepancy in defensive reactions to feedback about bias.
 We find that people respond most defensively to feedback about implicit bias when: (a) implicit and explicit attitudes are more discrepant than congruent, and (b) implicit attitudes align with societal bias (e.g., a preference for straight people relative to gay people rather than the reverse).
 Greater defensiveness, in turn, predicts lower intentions to engage in future egalitarian behavior.
 This initial finding has led to several further tests of boundary conditions and moderators of the feedback-defensiveness link (Howell & Ratliff, 2017) and an investigation into whether majority and minority group members similarly respond to feedback about bias (Howell, Gaither, & Ratliff, 2016).

 Attitude Transfer Effects in Impression Formation